michalmietlinski/Interview-questions/Front-end/CSS/readme.md

 * What is the difference between padding and margin, what are those dependant on?

 ### Frameworks
-* What front-end frameworks do you know?
+* What frontend frameworks do you know?